-Finally we have the most essential conflict in a high-quality story.
+Finally, we have the most essential conflict in a high-quality story.
 The character must have some conflict within themselves.
 They must doubt their abilities, suffer setbacks, and worry about outcomes so that they can rise above it all.
 All of the characters from all of our previous examples exhibit character vs self.
 This is a required conflict for narrative writing.

 At some point, students will notice that stories can have multiple types of conflict.
 Since we’re writing short stories rather than novels, I’d limit my students to two types.
 They must choose character vs self and then may choose one from the other three.

 There are certainly other types of conflict you can introduce to your students.
-When studying myths, fate is common source of conflict.
+When studying myths, fate is a common source of conflict.
 Characters might have conflict with the supernatural.
-In a recent workshop, a teacher mentioned time constraints as a common conflict characters must deal with.
+In a recent workshop, a teacher mentioned time constraints as a common conflict character must deal with.
 Feel free to add and remove when you present this idea to your students, but I think a small number of choices is important to help kids get started.